Awards to the U.S.

-The Fulbright Foreign Language Teaching Assistant (FLTA) Program is sponsored by the United States Department of State Bureau of Educational and Cultural Affairs (ECA) and Taiwan Ministry of Education, and administered by the Institute of International Education (IIE).
+The Fulbright Foreign Language Teaching Assistant (FLTA) Program is sponsored by the United States Department of State Bureau of Educational and Cultural Affairs (ECA) and Taiwan Ministry of Foreign Affairs (MOFA) and Ministry of Education (MOE), and administered by the Institute of International Education (IIE) and Fulbright Taiwan.

 The FLTA Program enables early-career educators from overseas to go to the U.S. They refine their teaching skills, increase their English language proficiency, and extend their knowledge of the cultures and customs of the United States, while engaging in non-degree studies at accredited post-secondary U.S. educational institutions.
 Along with their studies, FLTAs teach language courses, supervise language labs, and lead language table discussions.
 FLTAs may also act as resource persons in conversation groups, cultural representatives, attendants in language laboratories, coordinators of extra-curricular activities, guest speakers in civilization courses, head’s of language clubs, houses, tables and much more.

 - Are for 9 months, the grant period cannot extend.

 - May assist in or teach up to 20 hours of language classes a week

 - Required to enroll in at least 2 courses per semester, one of which must be in the U.S. Studies; the remaining coursework should be related to their careers in original teaching fields.